mattgiguere/KFME/README.md

 Additional documentation on how to setup and use KFME can be found at [https://sites.google.com/site/kfmeasy/](https://sites.google.com/site/kfmeasy/)

-###Dependencies
+####Dependencies
 - [IDLAstro](http://idlastro.gsfc.nasa.gov): GitHub repository [here](https://github.com/wlandsman/IDLAstro)
 - [Coyote Library](http://www.idlcoyote.com/documents/programs.php#COYOTE_LIBRARY_DOWNLOAD): One of David Fanning's IDL Libraries.
 - [idlutils](https://github.com/mattgiguere/idlutils): Some IDL utility files

-After installing the dependencies, the first thing you'll want to do is modify the `idlkfme` csh script that is in the root KFME directory.
-Here is what it looks like:
+####Setting Up an `idlkfme` Shell Startup Script
+This party is optional, but can save a lot of time in the future.
+There is an executable shell script called `idlkfme` in the root KFME directory.
+Edit this to point to your versions of KFME, IDLAstro, coyote, and idlutils and it will take care of the pain of dealing with your IDL path in the future when using KFME.
+Here is what the `idlkfme` shell script looks like:

 ```sh
 #!/bin/csh